glynislxl/predicting-G3/README.md

 # Conclusion
 Despite the higher classification accuracy of paid, when considering R² score and MSE (which are more directly relevant to the regression task), studytime appears to have a slightly better performance compared to paid or the combined model.

+Unexpectedly, combining both our best variables from both categories into a single model yielded poorer performance.

+Moving forward, a possible solution could be to use more data that measures other aspects of a students learning, and combine it into 1 model.

 In conclusion, studytime alone may offer a simpler and more interpretable model compared to the combined model involving categorical encoding and interactions between variables.

 # References